turingschool-examples/rack_server/README.md

 | Relative URL        |       /       | The portion of the URL after the `.com` identifying specific content a client is requesting. |
 | HTTP Version        |    HTTP/1.1   | The version of the HTTP protocol this request will use.                                      |

-After that first line, this particular requests includes three headers: key/value pairs that provide additional information to the server.
+After that first line, this particular request includes three headers: key/value pairs that provide additional information to the server.

 #### HTTP Responses